resthub/resthub.org/backbone-stack.rst

       {{/each}}
     </ul>

-But if each element of your collection is a real view (usually when you listen some event on it or if it is a form), in order to comply with separation of concerns and encapsulation principles, you should create a view for the collection and view for the model.
+But if each element of your collection requires a separate view (typically when you listen on some events on it or if it contains a form), in order to comply with separation of concerns and encapsulation principles, you should create separate views for the collection and the model.
 The model view should be able to render itself.

 You can see more details on the `Todo example <http://github.com/resthub/todo-example>`_ (have a look to TodosView and TodoView).